Chart Color Schemes

 Sunset has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the Sunset statistical area (Lv2), and new addresses validated by AreaSearch since the 2021 Census, the population is estimated at around 2,237 as of November 2025.
+Based on analysis of ABS population updates for the broader area around the suburb of Sunset, and new addresses validated by AreaSearch since the Census Sunset's population is estimated at around 2,237 as of Feb 2026.
 This reflects an increase of 100 people (4.7%) since the 2021 Census, which reported a population of 2,137 people.
-The change is inferred from the resident population of 2,236, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+The change is inferred from the resident population of 2,236, estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and address validation since the Census date.
 This level of population equates to a density ratio of 1,085 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The Sunset's 4.7% growth since the 2021 census exceeded the SA3 area (2.5%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth that contributed approximately 65.0% of overall population gains during recent periods.
+The suburb of Sunset's 4.7% growth since the 2021 census exceeded the SA3 area (2.7%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Anticipating future population dynamics, over this period, projections indicate a decline in overall population, with the Sunset's population expected to reduce by 78 persons by 2041 according to this methodology.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Anticipating future population dynamics, Over this period, projections indicate a decline in overall population, with the suburb's population expected to reduce by 70 persons by 2041 according to this methodology.
 However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to grow by 56 people.

 Frequently Asked Questions - Population